Implicit Neural Representation-Based Continuous Single Image Super-Resolution: An Empirical Benchmark: Introduction

 \section{Introduction}

 Single-image super resolution (SISR) is the process of converting a low-resolution image into a higher resolution one~\cite{moser2023hitchhiker, niu2020single, moser2024diffusion, wang2020deep}.
 In its simplest form, such a process deals only with creating a fixed-scale version of the image, usually upscaling by an integer scale.
 Arbitrary scale, or continuous, super-resolution can generate a higher-resolution image of any size, using non-integer scaling factors~\cite{liu2024arbitrary, chen2021learning, wei2023super}.
 Implicit neural representation methods have gained significant attention for continuous image super-resolution, as their ability to map continuous signal coordinates directly to RGB values of higher resolution provides a simple and flexible way of training~\cite{mildenhall2021nerf, chen2019learning, atzmon2020sal}.
-This paper focuses on continuous image super-resolution using INR-based methods, providing a detailed empirical analysis of the existing techniques.
+This paper focuses on continuous image super-resolution using INR-based methods, emphasizing empirical analysis over methodological novelty.
+We present a systematic evaluation framework and provide insights that are valuable for future research.
+We focus only on supervised INR-based ASSR techniques to ensure a consistent evaluation setting, avoiding confounding factors from unsupervised, semi-supervised, and zero-shot approaches.

 MetaSR~\cite{hu2019meta} and LIIF~\cite{lee2022local} are two of the earliest methods that used INR-based techniques for continuous single-image super-resolution, where the former uses it as an upscaling module, while the latter defines an encoder-decoder INR-architecture.
 The encoder’s job is to generate a latent feature map in spatial dimensions from the input low-resolution image.
 Conventionally, fixed SISR models are used as an encoder~\cite{lim2017enhanced, zhang2018residual}.
 The generated latent code is queried using the desired higher resolution coordinates.
 The resultant latent feature vectors, along with additional scale information, are passed to the decoder to get the RGB values for each of the input coordinates.
-Additional components are also used within the same architecture~\cite{lee2022local}, such as feature unfolding to enhance the quality of information encoded in the latent representations, cell decoding to represent the target scale information, and local ensembling averaging over neighboring coordinates.
+Additional components are also used within the same architecture~\cite{lee2022local}, such as feature unfolding to enhance the quality of information encoded in the latent representations, cell decoding to represent the target scale information, and local ensembling for averaging over neighboring coordinates.

 Techniques like LTE~\cite{lee2022local}, SRNO~\cite{wei2023super}, CLIT~\cite{chen2023cascaded}, CiaoSR~\cite{cao2023ciaosr}, and HIIF~\cite{jiang2025hiif} follow the aforementioned architecture.
 Each technique, as reported in prior research, compares its performance with the predecessor in a semi-controlled experimental setting, using the same datasets and scaling factors, with Peak Signal to Noise Ratio (PSNR) as the primary evaluation metric.
 However, a lack of transparency in the reproducibility of results and fair benchmarking remains problematic, as newer studies do not replicate prior results under comparable settings.
 For example, some studies use a larger patch size of $128^{2}$ and the Stochastic Gradient Descent with Warm Restarts (SGDR)~\cite{loshchilov2016sgdr} for training, rather than the $48^{2}$ patch and multi-step training scheduler used in prior studies.
 Hence, it remains unclear whether the reported improvements reflect true architectural improvements or are largely due to differences in training strategies, and whether the earlier techniques, being simpler, can perform well compared to the newer, more complex works, under similar settings.